 Set Justification required to Enable to require the reviewer to supply a reason for approval.

 Set email notifications to Enable to have Azure AD send email notifications to reviewers when an access review starts, and to administrators when a review completes.

 Set Reminders to Enable to have Azure AD send reminders of access reviews in progress to reviewers who have not completed their review.
 These reminders will be self half-way through the duration of the review.

 The content of the email sent to reviewers is autogenerated based on the review details, such as review name, resource name, due date, etc. If you need a way to communicate additional information such as additional instructions or contact information, you can specify these details in the Additional content for reviewer email section.
 The information that you enter is included in the invitation and reminder emails sent to assigned reviewers.
 The section highlighted in the image below shows where this information is displayed.

 Click on Next: Review + Create to move to the next page

 Name the access review.
 Optionally, give the review a description.
 The name and description are shown to the reviewers.

-Manage the access review
+Start the access review